NervanaSystems/ngraph/doc/sphinx/source/howto/execute.rst

 #######################

 This section explains how to manually perform the steps that would normally be performed by a framework :term:`bridge` to execute a computation.
+Intel® nGraph library is targeted toward automatic construction; it is far easier for a processing unit (GPU, CPU, or custom silicon) to run a computation than it is for a user to map out how that computation happens.

+Here we will do all the bridge steps manually.
+Unfortunately, things that make by-hand graph construction simpler tend to make automatic construction more difficult, and vice versa.

 In order to successfully run a computation, the entity (framework or user) must be able to do all of these things:

 * :ref:`define_cmp`
 * :ref:`specify_bkd`